GDsWELL/DDBS-V25/README.md

 2. decompress it
 3. open the folder and run main.py

-Just edit the IP in the frida-gadget config (/lib/armeabi-v7a/libarcade.config.so) {"interaction":{"interaction":{"type":"script","path":"libscript.so","on_change":"reload","parameters":{"redirectHost":"YOUR_IP","relocate":true}}}
+Just edit the IP in the frida-gadget config (/lib/armeabi-v7a/libarcade.config.so)